This article may contain compensated links. Please read disclaimer for more info.

 - Versailles half-day, private tour with expert guide

 Giverny, in the region of Normandy, is another of the most popular day trips from Paris.
 Giverny is where Impressionist painter Claude Monet lived and worked from 1883 until he died in 1926.
-Every year thousands of visitors go from Paris to Giverny to visit his house-studio and admire the water lily pond that inspired Monet’s paintings.
+Every year, thousands of visitors travel to Giverny to visit his house-studio and admire the water lily pond that inspired Monet’s paintings.